-(a) U-NII devices (Unlicensed).
-Intentional radiators operating in the frequency bands 5.15-5.35 GHz and 5.725-5.825 GHz that provide a wide array of wideband, high data rate, digital, mobile and fixed communications for individuals, businesses, and institutions.
+(i) U-NII devices.
+Intentional radiators operating in the frequency bands 5.15-5.35 GHz and 5.725-5.825 GHz that use wideband digital modulation techniques and provide a wide array of high data rate mobile and fixed communications for individuals, businesses, and institutions.